unionj-cloud/go-doudou.unionj.cloud/docs/guide/configuration.md

 ```

 ## Service Configuration

+Red asterisk marked configuration can be dynamically changed in runtime by go-doudou listening to change events from remote configuration center.

 | Environment Variable       | Description                                                                                                                                               | Default    | Required                                    |
 | -------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------- | ------------------------------------------- |